voidSTU/WebBeta/README.md

 # Workflow Overview

-1. User enters the platform
+1. User enters platform
 2. Selects bullying behavior
-3. Reviews legal information and cases
+3. Reviews laws and real cases
-4. Completes quiz assessment
+4. Completes quiz with instant-answer feedback
-5. Receives immediate answer display
-6. Achieves passing score (60+)
+5. Achieves passing score (60+)
-7. Writes reflection report
+6. Writes reflection report
-8. Reflection is stored in Google Sheets
+7. Reflection is stored in Google Sheets

 ---

 # Purpose

+WebBeta demonstrates the core BCTP workflow in a faster, presentation-friendly format.

-This beta version is intended for:
+It is designed for:

-- System demonstrations
+- Live demonstrations
+- Project showcases
+- Performance evaluation
-- Presentation use
+- System testing
-- Faster walkthrough of platform features

-It preserves the original educational workflow while reducing interaction time for easier demonstration.
+while preserving the educational structure of the original platform.